TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

   Helper classes used in the views.

 Configuration/TsConfig/Page
+  Page TSconfig, see `TSconfig Reference <https://docs.typo3.org/typo3cms/TSconfigReference/>`_.
+  Files should have the file extension :file:`.tsconfig`.

 Configuration/TsConfig/User
-  Page and User TSconfig, see `TSconfig Reference <https://docs.typo3.org/typo3cms/TSconfigReference/>`_.
+  User TSconfig, see `TSconfig Reference <https://docs.typo3.org/typo3cms/TSconfigReference/>`_.
   Files should have the file extension :file:`.tsconfig`.

 Configuration/TypoScript